 Hewitt looks at the big picture.
 “Homelessness does not define people.
 It is not a personal failing.
 It’s a mass problem,” he says.
 “It’s that housing is too expensive and income is too low.
 When we can get people into permanent, supportive housing—housing that’s affordable, with some kind of case-management support for them—they succeed.
 Even people who have been homeless 10, 11, 12 years can be successful.”

-He notes a 90% success rate, measured by the Office to End Homelessness, among those who find housing.
+He notes a 90% success rate among those who find housing.
 “You can’t get clean if you’re sleeping in a doorway,” he says.
 “You can’t address your mental health concerns if you are in a congregate setting with 100 other people around you.”
 Affordable housing frees up shelters for emergencies like this one, arguably making it cost-effective, too.

 Dillie’s first response, on March 16, was simply to get people inside.
 “To take a shower, to have human dignity, to wash their hands, to use the bathroom, and to get checked out,” she says.